 3. Focusing on Need or Greed, instead of Value

-One of the most common salary negotiation errors is focusing on what you feel you need or deserve instead of your value and the value you being to the prospective employer.
+One of the most common salary negotiation errors is focusing on what you feel you need or deserve instead of your value and the value you bring to the prospective employer.

 Employers really don’t give a damn that your salary won’t be able to cover your Mercedes, mortgage or simply your weekly clubbing expenses.

 Look at salary benchmarks in the market and clearly demonstrate your value to the organization.